mocamircea/sygon-token/testing/UC11 Approve delegate transfer.md

 # UC11 Approve delegated transfer

-This allows a user to add an address to transfer amounts from his balance.
-The allowance is limited to the current balance of the sender.
+<i>approve</i> allows the sender to add an address to transfer amounts from its balance.
+The allowance is limited as maximum to the current balance of the sender.

 ## Preconditions
 The sender is not the Creator, the allowed address is not Creator, the sender is different from allowed address.